percyfal/pytest-ngsfixtures/docs/usage.rst

        samples=["CHS.HG00512", "YRI.NA19238"],
        platform_units=['bar', 'foobar'],
        paired_end=[True, False],
-       use_short_sample_names=False,
+       short_names=False,
        runfmt="{SM}/{SM}_{PU}",
+       numbered=False,
+       scope="function",
    )

    def test_custom(custom_samples):
        # do something with custom_samples

-The plugin option **-F** (see **Plugin options** below) shows the fixture layout.
+The plugin option :ref:`plugin-option-F` (see :ref:`plugin-options`
+below) shows the fixture layout.
 For instance, using this option with the sample layout would generate the following information upon running a test that depends on the sample fixture:

 .. code-block:: console